seagreen/hermetic/docs/install.md

 json-relay # Start the server
 ```

-Then proceed as in the previous section, replacing the argument to `--host` with your IP address.
+Then proceed as in the previous section, but adding `--host ADDRESS` and `--port PORT` to the `hermetic` commands.